-Since the scaled matrix $\Hat{C}$ has unit dominant eigenvalue, then by Perron-Frobenius Theorem the limit is convergent and $\boldsymbol{\pi}$ is equal to the leading eigenvector of $\Hat{C}$.
-If additionally $\Hat{C}$ is quasi-symmetric, which it will be if $C$ is quasi-symmetric, then this leading eigenvector will be the vector of Bradley-Terry ratings.
-Thus by applying the same reasoning used to motivate the Wei-Kendall method, but starting with an alternative plausible rating method, win-loss ratio, and accounting for losses as well as wins in the reweighting step, we derive a consistent estimator for the Bradley-Terry rating vector given a Bradley-Terry data-generating process.
+Because the scaled matrix $\Hat{C}$ has unit dominant eigenvalue, by the Perron--Frobenius Theorem the limit exists and $\boldsymbol{\pi}$ is equal to the leading eigenvector of $\Hat{C}$.
+If additionally $\Hat{C}$ is quasi-symmetric, which it will be if $C$ is quasi-symmetric, then this leading eigenvector will be the vector of Bradley--Terry ratings.
+Thus, by applying the same reasoning that was used to motivate the Wei--Kendall method, we derive a consistent estimator for the Bradley--Terry rating vector given a Bradley--Terry data-generating process.